rletscher/GBC_DOP_Letscher/README.md

 mfactor.m         -->  uses sparse LU to factorize a matrix or solve a linear system from prefactored matrices

 d0.m              -->  builds a sparse diagonal matrix given a 3D field

+Other large data and operator files can be obtained from corresponding author robert.letscher@unh.edu
+    e.g. OCIM2_CTL_He.mat, WOAPO4.mat, etc.